ilbuonmarcio/lydia/README.md

 # WAIT A SINGLE F*****G SECOND

-Have you really made an Arch Linux installation script?
-Are you a n00b dude?
+"Have you really made an Arch Linux installation script?
+Are you a n00b dude?"

-Didn't you read the documentation and the [Holy Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide)?
+"Didn't you read the documentation and the [Holy Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide)?"

-Did you actually read that people online are complaining that these install scripts are for n00bs and people that dOn'T kNoW hOw To InStAlL aRcH lInUx?!1!
+"Did you actually read that people online are complaining that these install scripts are for n00bs and people that dOn'T kNoW hOw To InStAlL aRcH lInUx?!1!
 Are you ONE OF THOSE PPL?
 RLY?!?!
-SCREW YOU, IMMA DO IT "THE RIGHT WAY"!!!!11
+SCREW YOU, IMMA DO IT "THE RIGHT WAY"!!!!1"

 ***> You now, but with a friend because you know you need mental support in doing it:***